Hi! I'm so glad to meet you!

 I love making bubbles from teeny tiny ones to absolutely ginormous monster 5' to 15' bubbles.

-Every year, I teach kids from Preschool to Grade 6 how to make these crazy bubbles at my son's school Play Days and through programs at the local library.
+For a few years, I taught kids from Preschool to Grade 6 how to make these crazy bubbles at my son's school Play Days.
 That's about 200 kids a day during the Play Days.
+I still get to enjoy making bubbles with kids through programs at the local library and street parties.
 It's fun and hectic; and I wouldn't miss it for the world!

 I can play the ukulele but I realize I'm probably better off as an instrumentalist.
 I don't let that stop me from singing though!